 Author: Peter Spáč

-Slovak electoral system belongs to list proportional models.
+The Slovak electoral system belongs to list proportional models.
 Its composition is mainly influenced by three factors.
 First, all 150 deputies are elected in a single national constituency.
-Second, every competing party has to gain at least 5 percent votes to enter the Parliament.
+Second, each competing party has to gain at least 5 percent votes to enter the Parliament.
 Third, voters can use 4 preferential votes to support candidates whom they find most suitable for the respective political function.
 To sum up, the model used for Slovak Parliament favors political parties over citizens.

-Roots of this electoral system lie in the period 1994-1998, which was crucial for Slovakia’s political development.
-New coalition government realised its policy in a problematic way connected with vast corruption and clientelism.
-The quality of country’s democracy considerably degraded and so did its foreign image.
-Public was dissatisfied with these trends which led into rapid increase of the support of opposition parties.
-The outcome of this situation was an electoral reform, passed by the government with an aim to weaken the gains of opposition.
+The roots of this electoral system lie in the period 1994-1998, which was crucial for Slovakia’s political development.
+The new coalition government realised its policy in a problematic way was/is (?) connected with vast corruption and clientelism.
+The quality of the country’s democracy considerably degraded and so did its foreign image.
+The public was dissatisfied with these trends which led to a rapid increase of the support of opposition parties.
+The outcome of this situation was an electoral reform, passed by the government with an aim to weaken the gains of the opposition.

-Comparison of electoral systems throughout Western Europe provides interesting data.
+Comparisons of electoral systems throughout Western Europe provide interesting data.
 Most countries which adopted proportional models divide their territory in more constituencies.
 This “rule” has only one exemption.
-Like Slovakia, also Netherlands uses one nationwide constituency where all 150 deputies are elected together.
-What is more the barriers for entering the Parliament are even lower as only 0,67 percent of votes are needed.
-Theoretically the seats in Netherlands Parliament may be split to maximum of 149 parties what creates great opportunities even for small political formations.
+Like Slovakia, the Netherlands also uses one nationwide constituency where all 150 deputies are elected together.
+What is more, the barriers for entering the Parliament are even lower as only 0,67 percent of votes are needed.
+Theoretically the seats in the Dutch Parliament may be split to maximum of 149 parties, which creates great opportunities, even for small political formations.

+Overall: well formulated sentences which are expressed in an academic register.
+Pay attention to the use of the definite article.

 5. Jan

 Abstract of my Master`s Thesis